Highland Wildlife Safari

 Following our cruise we depart for the House of Aigas Field Centre near Beauly.
 Here we will enjoy lunch using produce from the estate (included) before embarking on a guided walk around the estate to view the beaver dam, Scottish Wildcat project and other native wildlife such as red squirrels.

-If time allows and conditions are favourable, we will detour via Chanonry Point where it is possible to observe dolphins that come to within a few metres of the shore.
+If time allows and conditions are favourable, we will stop to observe the dolphins that can sometimes come to within a few metres of the shore.